human-nature-lab/trellis-app/docs/admin/Information.md

   - The amount of storage that the photos are currently using on this device

 ### GPS
+Click on this module for access to the device [location history](./LocationHistory.md).
 - Status
   - The current status of the GPS on this device.
 After GPS has been turned on, it can take some time for the GPS to actually acquire a "fix".
 A "fix" occurs once the device has successfully locked in communication with